 - As listed in the 'all staff' section, plus: - Embed consent, mental wellbeing, healthy relationships and staying safe online into the Relationships Education, and Health Education curriculum.
 "This will include being taught what positive, healthy and respectful online relationships look like, the effects of their online actions on others and knowing how to recognise and display respectful behaviour online.
-Throughout these subjects, teachers will address online safety and appropriate behaviour in an age appropriate way that is relevant to their pupils' lives." - This will complement the computing curriculum, which covers the principles of online safety, with progression in the content to reflect the different and escalating risks that pupils face.
-This includes how to use technology safely, responsibly, respectfully and securely, and where to go for help and support when they have concerns about content or contact on the internet or other online technologies. - Work closely with the DSL/OSL and all other staff to ensure an understanding of the issues, approaches and messaging within RHE. - Work closely with the Computing subject leader to avoid overlap but ensure a complementary whole-school approach, and with all other lead staff to embed the same whole-school approach.
+Throughout these subjects, teachers will address online safety and appropriate behaviour in an age appropriate way that is relevant to their pupils' lives." - Focus on the underpinning knowledge and behaviours outlined in Teaching Online Safety in Schools in an age appropriate way to help pupils to navigate the online world safely and confidently regardless of their device, platform or app.

-Computing Lead - Miss C Brown
+- Assess teaching to "identify where pupils need extra support or intervention [through] activities and pupil voice, to capture progress". - This will complement the computing curriculum, which covers the principles of online safety, with progression in the content to reflect the different and escalating risks that pupils face.
+This includes how to use technology safely, responsibly, respectfully and securely, and where to go for help and support when they have concerns about content or contact on the internet or other online technologies. - Work closely with the DSL/OSL and all other staff to ensure an understanding of the issues, approaches and messaging within RHE. - Ensure the RHE policy is on the school website. - Work closely with the Computing subject leader to avoid overlap but ensure a complementary whole-school approach, and with all other lead staff to embed the same whole-school approach.

-- As listed in the 'all staff' section, plus: - Oversee the delivery of the online safety element of the Computing curriculum in accordance with the national curriculum.
+Computing Team - Miss C Brown, Mrs K Merriman, Miss E Luke

-- Work closely with the RHE lead to avoid overlap but ensure a complementary whole-school approach. - Work closely with the DSL/OSL and all other staff to ensure an understanding of the issues, approaches and messaging within Computing. - Collaborate with technical staff and others responsible for ICT use in school to ensure a common and consistent approach, in line with acceptable-use agreements.
+- As listed in the 'all staff' section, plus: - Oversee the delivery of the online safety element of the Computing curriculum in accordance with the national curriculum. - Work closely with the RHE lead to avoid overlap but ensure a complementary whole-school approach. - Work closely with the DSL/OSL and all other staff to ensure an understanding of the issues, approaches and messaging within Computing. - Collaborate with technical staff and others responsible for ICT use in school to ensure a common and consistent approach, in line with acceptable-use agreements.